 In thinking about the Boogie board metaphor, I thought about the idea of taking a picture of my 1975 (baby blue) Morey Boogie board along with my brand new Morey Boogie Board that I recently purchased at Costco.
 That thought quickly faded as I'm currently in Seattle during this post and not at home in San Diego to snap that picture.

-bodyboarding around 1971 as my friend Steve Spencer who surfed started shaping and making a few surfboards for fun.
+In the late 60's I started body surfing on the central coast of California.
+I then graduated to bodyboarding around 1971 as my friend Steve Spencer who surfed started shaping and making a few surfboards for fun.
 He gave me a small fiberglass board that was paddle board size he had made from some left over surfboard foam.
 I then took my dad's black and yellow Churchill Swim Fins from the garage, and they became mine.
 (I had no idea at the time that Churchill Fins would be the preferred standard for bodyboarders for many years.)
 I loved bodyboarding!
 It was like being a dolphin with the sensation of my body being right in the wave.
 For no particular reason, I was never interested in standing and surfing.
 Maybe I wasn't into the surfer scene, but I did like the 1960's style VW bus.

 In 1975, I moved to San Diego to go to school at SDSU, and after hearing about this new type of soft bodyboard called the Morey Boogie® board, I purchased a new Morey 132 B.E. for $50 at a surf shop in Pacific Beach.
 (When you don't have any money, you remember the price.)
 Needless to say, I had endless summers and wetsuit winters of fun Boogie boarding over the years, and I still have my original baby blue board and leash used by my kids when they were children at the beach and snow, and now my grandchildren at the pool and beach.
 Thank you Tom Morey!

-This Monday finds me with few words and a 60 song playlist that features several artists new to me.Dori Freeman's new album Ten Thousand Roses, I started to go through my normal routine of sampling an album.
+When I stumbled onto Dori Freeman's new album Ten Thousand Roses, I started to go through my normal routine of sampling an album.
 I usually glide across several sections of a song daring the artist that is new to me to stop my incessant 'skip clicking' and slap me to attention.
 I love it when my search mode mentality stops and my active music listening mode starts.
 Is there gold here?

 Dori certainly got my attention in that she has a wonderful voice to go with her straight forward songwriting.
 What makes a person gravitate to a singer-songwriter artist over another?
 Of course you have your personal taste even within a genre like Americana, but there's a magic to finding someone that sings and speaks to you.
 It's rare when I feature all or almost all the songs from a new album, it just doesn't happen that often.
 I've included all ten songs from Ten Thousand Roses across the playlist this week.
 I'll now be going to listen to her other three albums.